petzschnerlab/avoid_learning_analysis/README.md

         - Chronic pain patients slower than both other groups
         - High reward was faster than low punish but no difference between low reward and low punish
         - There's no difference in RTs for pain groups between low reward and low punish, but there is a difference for the no pain group.
     - **Summary:** The no pain group preferred (and were quicker to select) the low reward over the low punish conditions.
-In contrast, the pain group had no preference (or reaction time differences) for the low reward or low punish conditions.
+In contrast, the pain groups (chronic, acute) had no preference (or reaction time differences) for the low reward or low punish conditions.

 ## Learning Phase